Related party financial benefits

 If you think the corporation may need to regularly or quickly give financial benefits to related parties, set up a process to manage this.

-You might seek member approval for an internal process giving a staff member or the chair the ability to approve financial benefits up to an amount in emergencies without full member approval.
+You might seek member approval for an internal process giving a staff member or the chair the authority to approve financial benefits up to a set amount in emergencies without full member approval.
+The process should include reporting all instances of using this authority to members at the next general meeting.

 When you don’t need member approval